zhifanzhu/nbcat/README.md

 # NBCAT

-`nbcat` is a self-contained command line tool for viewing jupyter notebook files in terminal.
+`nbcat` is a command line tool for viewing jupyter notebook files in terminal.
 It parses notebook's underlying json content, hence it runs *without the dependency of jupyter/ipython core*.

 ## Install